awslabs/aws-sdk-swift/reference/0.x/AWSDeviceFarm/DeviceFarmClient.md

 ### `renewOffering(input:completion:)`

 Explicitly sets the quantity of devices to renew for an offering, starting from the effectiveDate of the next period.
 The API returns a NotEligible error if the user is not permitted to invoke the operation.
-If you must be able to invoke this operation, contact <a href="mailto:​aws-devicefarm-support@amazon.com">aws-devicefarm-support@amazon.com.
+If you must be able to invoke this operation, contact <aws-devicefarm-support@amazon.com>.

 ``` swift
 public func renewOffering(input: RenewOfferingInput, completion: @escaping (ClientRuntime.SdkResult<RenewOfferingOutputResponse, RenewOfferingOutputError>) -> Void)